phaubertin/jinue/doc/syscalls/close.md

 ## Errors

-* JINUE_EBADF if the specified descriptor is already in use.
+* JINUE_EBADF if the specified target process descriptor is invalid or is already closed.
-* JINUE_EAGAIN if the process could not be created because of needed resources.